Tips to Keep Your Maiden Home Furniture Looking and Feeling Great10/01/2018

 - Vacuum your upholstered furniture regularly to remove dust and dirt that will degrade the fabric prematurely.

 - To keep your upholstery in top shape over time, we suggest professionally deep cleaning your furniture annually.

-Should you come up against more difficult stains or scuffs, we’ve partnered with some of the finest mills in America to offer superior stain resistance.
+Should you come up against more difficult stains or scuffs, we’ve partnered with some of the finest mills in America to offer superior liquid resistance on our Performance fabrics.
 We recommend The Sunbrella Care Guide and The Crypton Fabric Guide for expert tips on removing stains, including the best products for each.